 Water Quality Regional Operations and Groundwater Protection records contact - Olita Boone (919-807-6332); Tonya Godwin (919-807-6301) and Karen Prather (919-807-6302).

-Water Quality Permitting records contact- Diann Jones (919-807-6306).
-Diann is located on the 6th floor in the Planning Section.
+Water Quality Permitting records contact- - Diane Rodman (919-807-6306).
+Diane is located in the Basement of the Archdale Building.
 You may also send an e-mail to NCDENR.firstname.lastname@example.org for non-urgent requests.

 For other information requests, please contact Susan Massengale, (919)707-9014, email@example.com or Sarah Young, (919)-707-9033, firstname.lastname@example.org in the DWR Public Information Office.